 The world prices for oil and gas are likely to remain low, and the opportunities for exports are likely to diminish, not to increase.
-Thus, we are arguing for a transformation built around three components: (1) an Africa-wide energy system based on renewable energy (solar, wind, hydro, geothermal, biomass) as the technology of choice for the near and far future; (2) a continuation of hydrocarbon exports on a diminishing basis, favoring gas among the fossil fuels and planning on its use to regulate the electricity system and as temporary feedstock for industry; and (3) preparation for the global transition to renewable energy, including at least some opportunities for Africa to export green
+Thus, we are arguing for a transformation built around three components: (1) an Africa-wide energy system based on renewable energy (solar, wind, hydro, geothermal, biomass); (2) a continuation of hydrocarbon exports on a diminishing basis; and (3) preparation for the global transition to renewable energy, including at least some opportunities for Africa to export green (zero-carbon) power and green hydrogen (hydrogen produced with green power) to Europe over long-distance transmission across the Mediterranean.